ual-cci/Digital-Production/README.md

 Basics of 3D Animation

 **Task 8**:
-create a 30 second animation clip in blender
+-create a 5-10 second (250 frames) animation clip in blender -export it as a video clip and post it on your blog

 - Upload your reflection and process from today's class to your blog.